derickchiappo/Example_Code/README.md

-Repository with my example code in snakemake
+Repository with my example code in snakemake workflow language